Legislative Relationship Between Centre and State

 Option c – Government of India Act, 1935

-A Federal policy involves I. Relations between Union and State II.
+A federal policy involves which of the following?
+I. Relations between Union and States II.
 Relations among States III.
-The mechanism for cooperation IV.
-The mechanism for solving disputes Select your correct answer from the codes given below.
+Mechanism for cooperation IV.
+Mechanism for dispute resolution

 (a) I, II, III and IV